Last Updated on June 6, 2022

 Tweetsie Christmas continues the fun for visitors to the High Country.
 Families flock for the nighttime train surrounded by beautiful lights.

-Of course, they’ll be there to say “Hello” to Santa and his Gingerbread House, and enjoy more fun, too!
+Of course, come say hello to Santa, visit his Gingerbread House, and enjoy Tweetsie Railroad‘s winter wonderland.

 Read More: Great Things to Do in Blowing Rock

-The Polar Express Train Ride in the Smokies, Bryson City (November 12 to January 1)
+The Polar Express Train Ride in the Smokies in Bryson City

 The Polar Express Train Ride brings the holiday magic along the Great Smoky Mountains Railroad, taking off from Bryson City!

-This 75-minute train ride reenacts the classic story and there’s talk that Santa himself makes an appearance!
+This 75-minute train ride reenacts the classic winter story, and there’s a rumor that Santa himself makes an appearance!

 Read More: The Road to Nowhere in Bryson City

 You can also take a trip to the North Pole in Spencer at the North Carolina Transportation Museum.
-During their three-day Polar Express Train event, hot chocolate, cookies, and Santa will be around to greet kids and families who are lucky enough to snag a ticket.
+Take a ride on their Polar Express Train, where you’ll be greeted with hot chocolate, cookies, and Santa himself!

 Christmas Festivals (Christmas Markets and Holiday Markets)